vrokad/build-guide/topic/k2c-qli-build-ga/qsc_launcher.rst

    Ensure that the device is in Emergency Download (EDL) mode before you flash the software.
 For more information on how to force the device into EDL mode, see :ref:`Move to EDL mode <section_vgg_mly_v1c>`.

-To flash software to the device with Launcher, perform the following steps:
+To flash the software to the device with QSC Launcher, perform the following steps:

 1. With the device connected and in EDL mode, select the device on which you want to flash the software as shown in the following figure: